HGV Driver Shortages Explained

-How can we solve the HGV driver shortage in the UK?
+• How we can look to solve the HGV driver shortage in the UK.

 What is the cause of the HGV driver shortage?